 Or so I thought.

 Due to my intense passion for Judaism, I decided about four years ago that I wanted to work in Jewish education.
 The Orthodox youth is going “off the Derech” at an extremely alarming rate, and I wanted to help.
-I figured that if these teenagers and young adults were taught the more “rationalistic Judaism” that I have become a proponent of, all of their problems would be solved.
+I figured that if these teenagers and young adults were taught the more “rationalistic Judaism” that I had recently become a proponent of, all of their problems would be solved.

 I loved this work so much that I decided to write a book about rational belief in the Torah and Judaism.
 I remember a little over a year and a half ago, I decided to reduce my daily Talmud study and begin outlining my book.
 My goal was to systematically refute any argument that could be used to disprove the authenticity of the Torah.